DeepSenseCA/echofilter/README.rst

 -  passive data regions

--  \*bad data regions for entirely removed periods of time, in the form of boxes covering the entire vertical depth
+-  (unreliable) bad data regions for entirely removed periods of time, in the form of boxes covering the entire vertical depth

--  \*bad data regions for localised anomalies, in the form of polygonal contour patches
+-  (unreliable) bad data regions for localised anomalies, in the form of polygonal contour patches

 Echofilter uses a machine learning model to complete this task.